Skip to main content Skip to navigation

 Two strings to your bow

 By choosing options systematically from a second subject, you can develop a sideline.
 For example, in Statistics, Business Studies, Economics, Computing, or Engineering.
 By doing this, you can come very close to following a joint degree, and, indeed, keep that option open.
-The following First Year modules are those recommended by those departments listed in the example.
+The following First-Year modules are those recommended by those departments listed in the example.

-• Statistics: there is a dedicated page to outline progression through Statistics modules to keep your options as wide as possible,
+• Statistics: there is a dedicated page to outline progression through Statistics modules to keep your options as wide as possible.

 • Computer Science: MA117 Programming for Scientists.

-• Economics: EC106 Introduction to Quantitative Economics.
+• Economics: EC106 Introduction to Economics.

 • Warwick Business School: IB104 Mathematical Programming I.